Same Content, Different Rating

 - The Legend of Zelda: Twilight Princess got a T rating despite being only marginally more violent than the E rated Ocarina of Time.
 Sure, there's more blood, but this time around, it's exclusively Alien Blood.

 - The Wind Waker was rated E in its GCN version.
 The Wii U remake is rated E10+, but all original content remains intact.
+Again, this is due to the E10+ rating not existing when the game was first released.

 - Spirit Tracks and Skyward Sword go into the halfway mark with an E10+ rating.
 The latter was rated M in Australia (M being the equivalent of ESRB's Teen).